-    There are three aspects of the lavender party that caught my attention: unlimited food, open invitations, and no mess.
+There are three aspects of the lavender party that caught our attention: unlimited food, open invitations, and no mess.
 Of course, the fact that no fights broke out is also incredible in view of what happens when you cram countless humans into a relatively small space, but that deserves a discussion all by itself—more later.
-Basically, what I witnessed today was abbondanza per tutti—abundance for all in its purest and most natural form.
+Basically, what we witnessed today was abbondanza per tutti—abundance for all in its purest and most natural form.
 The bees and butterflies seem to instinctively know that there’s more than enough for everybody, so no pushing, yelling or swearing is necessary.
 They all come in quietly and leave in peace.
 How cool is that?

-I don’t want to make this some kind of mystical experience or anything like that.
+We don’t want to make this some kind of mystical experience or anything like that.
 But, at least a moment of recognition for the bees and butterflies is in order, to congratulate them on learning some incredible life lessons that have somehow evaded us large mammals*.
 Their teensy little insect brains can evidently process a lot better than our big fleshy human ones, making life so simple and effortless that it’s hard for us to imagine.

 So next time you see a bee or a butterfly flitting around some beautiful flower, take the time to stop and thank them for being such good role models for us bipeds.
-They really don’t get much recognition, and I think it’s about time they did.
-I imagine that if they could talk, they would make sure we understood that we too are invited to the abundant party—but . . . we have to play by nature’s rules to make it work!
+They really don’t get much recognition, and we think it’s about time they did.
+We imagine that if they could talk, they would make sure we understood that we too are invited to the abundant party—but . . . we have to play by nature’s rules to make it work!